gpwen/vim-installer-mui2/wiki-pages/testcases.markdown

     http://wiki.github.com/gpwen/vim-installer-mui2/difference]].
 Various
     install type should be tested.

-2. On 32-bit system, verifies that only `gvimext32.dll` (32-bit version of
+2. On 32-bit system, verify that only `gvimext32.dll` (32-bit version of Vim
-    Vim shell extension) is allowed to be installed, and will be installed correctly under Vim binary path.
+    shell extension) is allowed to be installed, and will be installed correctly under Vim binary path.

-3. On 64-bit system, verifies that `gvimext32.dll` and `gvimext64.dll` will
+3. On 64-bit system, verify that both `gvimext32.dll` and `gvimext64.dll` can
-    be installed correctly according to user selection under Vim binary path.
+    be installed correctly according to user selection under the Vim binary path.

-4. Make sure shell extension DLL(s) won't be removed unexpected by old uninstaller upon reboot:
+4. Verify that shell extension DLL(s) won't be removed by old uninstaller upon reboot:
     * Install Vim using the official installer.
     * Use "Edit With Vim" context menu to open at least one file to make sure the shell extension DLL has been loaded by the file explorer.
-    * Install Vim again using the new installer, let the installer uninstall the version installed above.
+    * Install Vim again using the upgraded installer, let the installer uninstall the version installed above.
 When asked, remove executables of the old version.
-You should find the Vim binary directory can not be removed as the shell extension DLL (`gvimext.dll`) is still in use by file explorer.
+You should find the Vim binary directory can not be removed as the shell extension DLL (`gvimext.dll`) is still in use by the file explorer.
-    * After new installer finished, reboot the PC.
+    * After upgraded installer finished, reboot the PC.
     * Now check `gvimext*.dll` under Vim binary directory.  `gvimext.dll`
       should be removed, while `gvimext32.dll` and/or `gvimext64.dll` should
       still be there.

 ### I-2.
 Test Icons

-1. Don't install desktop icons, make sure no icon will be added on your desktop.
+1. Don't install desktop icons, verify that no icon has been added on your desktop.

-2. Install desktop icons, the following 3 icons should be installed on the
+2. Install desktop icons, the following 3 icons should be added on the
     desktop:
     * gVim 7.3
     * gVim Easy 7.3
     * gVim Read only 7.3

-    Check to make sure they functioned correctly.
+    Verify that these icons function correctly.

-3. Don't installed start menu icons, make sure nothing has been added to the "Programs" folder of the start menu.
+3. Don't installed start menu icons, verify that nothing has been added to the "Programs" folder of the start menu.

-4. Installed start menu icons, make sure "Vim 7.3" folder will be added to the "Programs" folder of the start menu, and all items in that fold functioned correctly, especially the "Vim Online" shortcut.
+4. Install start menu icons, verify that "Vim 7.3" folder has been added to the "Programs" folder of the start menu, and all items in that folder function correctly, especially the "Vim Online" shortcut.

-5. Install/don't install console version, make sure shortcuts for console versions will/will not present in the start menu.
+5. Don't install the console version, verify that shortcuts for console versions does not present in the start menu.

+6. Install console version, verify that shortcuts for console versions has been added in the start menu.

+7. Don't install quick launch bar icon, verify that nothing has been added to the quick launch bar.

-6. Install Vim menu on quick launch bar, make sure it's installed and functioned correctly.
+8. Install quick launch bar icon, verify that one Vim icon has been installed on the quick launch bar and functioned correctly.
 Please note this won't work with Windows Vista and Windows 7 (there is no quick lanuch bar).

 ### I-3.
 Test Batch Files